Woutah/pyside6-utils/readme.md

 # PySide6 Utilities
-This repository was created in tandem with [] - it contains several useful PySide6 widgets, models and delegates as well as some utility functions
-The package contains registrars for each widget, which can be used register the widgets in QtDesigner to quickly build UI's.
+PySide6-utilities implements several useful PySide6 widgets, models and delegates as well as some other utility functions The package contains registrars for all new widgets, which can be used register the widgets in QtDesigner to quickly build UI's.

 A quick list of the main widgets: